 - Ultimate List of Crowdfunding and Fundraising Websites: This webpage puts all the information you need to make an intelligent startup funding decision in one place.

-- National Credit Union Administration: In partnership with the SBA, the NCUA offers information on loans and grants.
-This is part of an initiative to help small businesses gain better access to financial help.
+- National Credit Union Administration: In partnership with the SBA, the NCUA offers loan and grant information as part of an initiative to help small businesses gain better access to financial help.

-- Seed-Stage Funding Sources: Entrepreneur provides seven modern options for funding your startup, including crowdfunding, super angels, VCs, and seed funds.
+- Seed-Stage Funding Sources: Entrepreneur looks at seven options for your startup, including crowdfunding, super angels, venture funding, and seed funds.

-You still have a few more decisions to make to get your small business off the ground.
-To protect yourself and your business, you’ll need to make sure you’re in compliance with applicable laws and regulations.
+You still have a few more decisions to make to get your business off the ground.
+To protect yourself and your operations, you’ll need to make sure you comply with applicable laws and regulations.
 Failing to do this at the start of your business can lead to headaches down the road.
-This is especially true if you want your business to grow.
+This is especially true if you want to grow.

-If the thought of dealing with the legal red tape around business ownership gives you a headache, it shouldn’t.
+If the thought of dealing with the legal red tape around store ownership gives you a headache, it shouldn’t.
 The paperwork can seem confusing at first, but you’ll soon get the hang of it.
-At some point, your business may grow to the point where tax and regulatory filings are too much for you.
+At some point, your company may grow to the point where tax and regulatory filings are too much for you.
 That’s a good time to hand your bookkeeping over to a professional.

 Here are some of the steps you may need to take to make sure your small business operates on the up-and-up.

-- Get a Business License from Your City or County: If you’re a new business with no revenue, the cost should be minimal.
+- Get a Business License from Your City or County: If you’re a startup with no revenue, the cost should be minimal.

 - Register our Business Name: Protect the trade name of your business by registering it with the proper authorities.

 - Apply for Federal and State Licenses and Permits: The SBA helps you decide if you need any federal permits.
 Consult the Secretary of State website for your state for state permits and licenses.